 You have more nail polish bottles than fingers and toes

 No matter how many pink polishes you already own, it’s tempting to pick up another bottle of an ever so slightly different shade.
 But unless you’re into crazy DIY manicures, you probably don’t need more than five shades per season.
 Set aside your favorite winter darks, spring pastels, summer brights, and autumn neutrals, making sure you can actually open every cap and none are dried out.
 Toss the rest in the trash, or donate them to a nail-obsessed friend, and dial down on the number of times you refresh your nail polish with these tips for making your manicure last longer.

 You love Netflix—and DVDs

 The beauty of streaming services is that you have thousands of movie choices at your fingertips without needing to clear out shelf space, which means you can clear out the hard copies of some of your movies.
 Scan your DVD (or even VHS) collection for your absolute favorites—the movies you would never flip past if you were channel surfing.
 Anything you’re content watching just once doesn’t deserve to take up storage space in your film collection.
 Instead, borrow these interior designers’ tricks for stylish bookshelves.

 You feel obligated to keep gifts

 Accept any gift with graciousness, but don’t feel the need to keep it forever just to avoid hurt feelings.
 After all, that present will do less good stuffed in the back of your closet than it would in someone else’s home.
 On the off chance that the giver asks about it, just explain that you appreciated the gift and got great use out of it for a time, but decided to donate it to someone who would love it even more when your tastes changed.
-Read this to find out how to politely regift your unwanted presents.

 You have four sets of sheets